haskellfoundation/hf-infrastructure/README.md

-# Stackage Deployment
+# HF Infrastructure

-The mission for this repository is to store all configuration, tooling, and documentation for deploying Stackage.org.
+The mission for this repository is to store all configuration, tooling, and documentation for deploying Stackage.org and other Haskell Foundation-managed infrastructure.

-## Status
+## Status (Stackage)

 Stackage is deployed to a NixOS server.